iGemTau2020/Staubility_Enhancer/feature_generation/general_features/readme.md

-Input and Outputs of all functions
+These functions generete general features which relate to yeasts genes.
+Bellow you can find information on the features and input and outputs of all functions.

 Hic:
 Hic is A matrix of 'smoothed Hi-C graph distance between S. cerevisiae genes'.